-Libraries? $\boxtimes$ The nearest libraries to the Project Site are the Willows approximately 0.8 miles north of the Project Site, and Boulevard, approximately 1.7 miles south of the Project facility that provides a children's area and teen space.
-64 that also provides a children's area and teen space.
-65 As Proposed Project's estimated population is consistent unincorporated area of the County.
-Thus, the Propose problems or result in substantial adverse physical impact be less than significant. the Compton Lib Site.
-The Willowbi The Compton Libr discussed in Section with the SCAG poed Project would n orary located cook Library cary is a 20,54 in 14.
-Populat opulation gro ot create cap at 240 W. ( is a 7,797 square footion and Hou owth forecas pacity or serv Compton uare foot facility using, the triangle t Other public facilities? $\boxtimes$ As discussed in Section 14.
-Population and Housing, the with the SCAG population growth foregast for the unit 1 / -
+Libraries? \boxtimes The nearest libraries to the Project Site are the Willowbro approximately 0.8 miles north of the Project Site, and to Boulevard, approximately 1.7 miles south of the Project Site facility that provides a children's area and teen space.
+The that also provides a children's area and teen space.
+As dis Proposed Project's estimated population is consistent with unincorporated area of the County.
+Thus, the Proposed problems or result in substantial adverse physical impacts be less than significant. he Compton Libite.
+The Willowbine Compton Libitscussed in Section ith the SCAG portion of the Project would not be a section of the SCAG portion. orary located cook Library ary is a 20,54 in 14.
+Populat opulation gro ot create cap at 240 W. (is a 7,797 square footion and Houwith forecas Compton uare foot ot facility using, the t for the vice level Other public facilities? \boxtimes As discussed in Section 14.
+Population and Housing, the Pr 1 / -